tscanlin/developers.optimizely.com/src/content/integrations/index.md

 If you would like to partner with Optimizely to help support your integration, we highly recommend you apply for the [Technology Partner Program](http://optimizely.com/partners/technology/join).
 Becoming a partner includes many benefits including hands-on developer support and marketing benefits to help promote your integration to Optimizely customers.
 For more information about requirements and benefits of the Technology Partner Program <a href="http://pages.optimizely.com/rs/361-GER-922/images/Optimizely%20Technology%20Partners.pdf" target="_blank">click here</a>.

-If you are a developer interested in joining the program, follow the steps below to get your integration built, approved, and launched by Optimizely.

 ### 1. Create an Optimizely account

-If you don't have an Optimizely account already, just sign up for a [free developer account](https://www.optimizely.com/?modal=devsignup).
-This account will give you access to the full set of Optimizely features and API access, but with limited traffic allocation.
-No credit card is required to create an account.
+If you don't have an Optimizely account, just sign up for a [free developer account](https://www.optimizely.com/?modal=devsignup).
+This account will give you access to <a href="https://help.optimizely.com/hc/en-us/articles/200040055-Optimizely-Pricing-Plan-changes-upgrading-and-downgrading#comparison">the full set of Optimizely features</a> and API access, but with limited traffic allocation.
+No credit card required.

 ### 2. Apply to Technology Partner Program